mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Cadion

 Reference
-Reference is located at the nominal centre of the Imperium and is almost exactly on the central plane of the galactic disc.
+Reference is located at the nominal center of the Imperium and is almost exactly on the central plane of the galactic disc.
 It is the administrative headquarters of the IISS and the primary data